Selection Procedure for Parr Stirred Reactors

 Parr reactors have a magnetic drive equipped for most low to moderate viscosity fluids and light slurries.
 Drives with higher coupling torque and more powerful motors are available for higher viscosity applications.

 Also, many reactors require a lower support bracket to stabilize the stirring shaft.
 In applications with abrasive particles or heavy mixing, a “footless” magnetic drive with a larger diameter shaft may be provided.

 5. Cooling Coil”

-An internal cooling coil can be installed in all reactors (except the Micro sizes) to remove the heat of a reaction and/or to cool the vessel at the end of a run.
+An internal cooling coil can be installed in all reactors (except the Micro sizes) to remove the heat during a reaction and/or to cool the vessel at the end of a run.
 In some reactors a cooling coil is furnished as a standard fitting.
 In others, a coil can be added as an option in either serpentine style or alternately in a spiral style for selected models.
-For the micro sizes, with their limited dimensions, a cold finger may be added as an option
+For the micro sizes, with their limited dimensions, a cold finger may be added as an option.

 6. Gage and Rupture Disc Ranges